pixelspark/catena/Documentation/Protocol.md

 A transaction request is sent for each new transaction that sender wants to add to the memory pool of recipient.

+## Local peer discovery

+Local peer discovery is performed using mDNS+DNS-SD (Bonjour).
+A Catena service advertises as a service instance of type '_catena._tcp' in the 'local' domain.
+The service name is equal to the node UUID and the port is equal to the websocket listening port.